-This passage shows that one can know that he are saved.
-If one moves in and out of salvation (i.e. one is saved today, but lost tomorrow, and saved again the next day), how could anyone possibly know whether he is saved?
+This passage shows that you can know that you have eternal life.
+If you move in and out of salvation (i.e. you have salvation today, but lose your salvation tomorrow, and have eternal life again the next day), how could you possibly know whether or not you have eternal life?

-Many churches that teach this teach either that one are saved by grace + works or that one are saved by grace but kept by works.
-Works do not enter into whether or not one are saved.
+Many churches that teach this teach either that one is saved by grace + works or that one is saved by grace but kept by works.
+Works do not enter into whether or not one has eternal life.
 Please see how to go to heaven for more information.